kovula/.github/profile/README.md

 maintainability and simplicity.

 The name carries no intended meaning and was chosen for being short and free of existing associations.
-Pronounced «ko-view-luh»!play, it is stylised with terminal-inspired symbols and a trailing slash to denote a workspace or directory.
+Pronounced «ko-view-luh», it is stylised with terminal-inspired symbols and a trailing slash to denote a workspace or directory.